Smith Vantage MIPS

 Smith is a leader in the ski helmet market, and their Vantage MIPS is a favorite among serious downhill and alpine touring riders.
 This lid seemingly has it all: comfort, performance, safety, and good looks to boot.
-Given its impressive résumé, I was eager to put the helmet to the test in the Pacific Northwest backcountry, where it faced high winds and long, cold days.
+Given its impressive résumé, we were eager to put the helmet to the test in the Pacific Northwest backcountry, where it faced high winds and long, cold days.
 Following a full season of use, the Vantage lived up to its billing with a thoughtful feature set, cozy feel, and general ease of use.
-Below we break down the Vantage’s comfort, ventilation, warmth, features, fit and sizing, and more.
+Below we detail our test of the Smith Vantage MIPS.
 To see how it stacks up to the competition, see our article on the best ski helmets.

 When I put on the Smith Vantage MIPS for the first time, I was immediately impressed by its comfort.
 The soft but supportive liner fits snugly and comfortably even when tightly adjusted on my head, and I’ve had no pressure points or rubbing since day one.
 The chin strap contains the same plush padding, which translates to no irritation even when my skin is cold and dry.
 The strap is also very simple to tighten, loosen, and fasten.
 That might not sound like high praise, but I’ve had significant issues with other helmets.
 For example, my Giro Sheer always seems to have a twisted chin strap, leaving the soft guard flipped away from my face and the harsh material against my skin.
 I look forward to putting on the Vantage whenever I’m transitioning—perhaps the greatest compliment a backcountry helmet can receive.

 Despite the ability to quickly dump heat, I found the helmet was just as warm as far-less-ventilated designs.
 When closed, no drafts crept through and the Vantage kept my head cozy and warm throughout the season.
-However, I should note that I do tend to don the hood of my Gore-Tex hardshell whenever it’s particularly blustery, so that may be responsible for blocking some of the wind.
-And for those that prefer extra insulation, I found there was enough room to squeeze a beanie or hat underneath the helmet if needed, although I haven’t had to resort to that just yet.
+However, I should note that I do tend to don the hood of my Gore-Tex hardshell jacket whenever it’s particularly blustery, so that may be responsible for blocking some of the wind.
+And for those that prefer extra insulation, I found there was enough room to squeeze a thin beanie or balaclava underneath the helmet if needed (this is dependent on where you land on the fit range), although I haven’t had to resort to that just yet.

-In an effort to increase safety, many companies have begun including MIPS in their designs (Multi-directional Impact Protection System).
+In an effort to increase safety, many companies have begun including MIPS technology in their designs (Multi-directional Impact Protection System).
 And while some brands have created their own proprietary options—like POC’s SPIN system, for example—none have been so universally adopted as the MIPS liner.
 In short, the technology is designed to reduce potential damage to the brain in angled impacts through a liner that moves independently from the outer shell.
-In the case of the Vantage specifically, the only difference is a $30 price increase for the MIPS model and a slight reduction in size (more on this in “Fit and Sizing” below).
+In the case of the Vantage specifically, the only difference is a slight reduction in size compared with non-MIPS-equipped Smith helmets we've worn (more on this in “Fit and Sizing” below).
 Otherwise, you'd hardly know the extra layer is there.